 The style also has roots in the Arts and Crafts movement of the late 19th century and the floral designs by British designer William Morris, so it is a terrific match for homes designed in the Arts and Crafts style.

 Probably the most famous name working in the Art Nouveau style was Louis Comfort Tiffany, an American who saw this beautiful design style in his travels to Europe.
 He became renowned for his incredible glass creations, especially lamps.
 Electric light bulbs were still a fairly new invention at the time, and Tiffany knew how to create gorgeous lampshades to shine the light in the most wonderful way, with extravagant mosaic designs of stained glass.
 Today, Dale Tiffany lamps continue the legacy, and we are proud to stock this superb lighting in our online gallery.
 The new lamps and chandeliers replicate the original Art Nouveau stained glass lamps using the same hand-rolled art glass techniques, and the hand-cut and hand assembled art glass lampshades sometimes require up to 1,000 individual pieces of glass.
-If you are looking to add a touch of Art Nouveau to your home, a Dale Tiffany lamp is a superb place to start!
+If you are looking to add a touch of Art Nouveau to your home, an Art Nouveau Tiffany lamp is a superb place to start!

-We also stock furniture and home accessories such as candlesticks and clocks in this eternally elegant style.
+Along with Art Nouveau lamps, we also stock furniture and home accessories such as candlesticks and clocks in this eternally elegant style.